Focused Ultrasound

 FAQs About Focused Ultrasound

-Prior to the procedure, the patient may need part of their scalp shaved and cleaned.
+Prior to the procedure, part of the patient’s head may need to be shaved and cleaned.
 The skin is then numbed with a local anesthetic.
 A head frame is attached with small screws that enter the skin.
 The patient is then placed in an MRI scanner and is awake during the procedure, and their vitals are monitored.
 The physician will use the scanner to gather images that guide them while using sound waves to treat the tremor.
-After each time they apply ultrasound energy, they’ll ask the patient to perform certain tasks to confirm that the tremor has improved.
+After each time the physician applies ultrasound energy, they’ll ask the patient to perform certain tasks to confirm that the tremor has improved.
 This can include touching their nose with their finger or drawing circles on a board.
-The physician will keep communicating with the patient and make adjustments as needed.
+The physician will keep communicating with the patient and the physician will make adjustments as needed.
 The procedure takes about an hour to complete.
 The patient then spends some time in a recovery room for observation followed by another MRI to assess the treatment.
 Because this is a noninvasive procedure, the patient can go home the same day.

 Some patients may feel a degree of discomfort during the procedure.
 The local anesthetic used when attaching the head frame to the skin can cause a burning sensation.
 Certain patients whose skulls are thicker or denser can also feel some discomfort for brief, 20- to 30-second periods while the sound waves are being directed at the treatment area.